DETAILED ACTION

 Response to Arguments

-In response to applicant's argument that the present application does not describe an obvious mathematical fact, Examiner disagrees.
-As drafted, the limitations “setting a limit value correlated with available power set for each of the consumers for a specific time period, wherein the processor sets the limit value such that when the predicted value of each of the plurality of consumers for the specific time period is relatively small, a value obtained by dividing the limit value by the predicted value is larger than when the predicted value is relatively large” are mathematical concepts.
+In response to applicant's argument that the present invention is not directed to an obvious mathematical fact, Examiner disagrees.
+As drafted, the limitations “setting a limit value correlated with available power set for each of the consumers for a specific time period, wherein the processor sets the limit value such that when the predicted value of one consumer each of the plurality of consumers for the specific time period is smaller than the predicted value of power usage of other consumers or smaller than an actual value of power usage in an equipment device of the one consumer, a value obtained by dividing the limit value by the predicted value is larger than when the predicted value is larger than the predicted value of power usage of other consumers or larger than an actual value of power usage in an equipment device of the one consumer” are mathematical concepts.
 Mathematical concepts cover mathematical relationships and mathematical formulas or equations.
 This judicial exception is not integrated into a practical application because claims are directed to abstract ideas of mathematical concepts without significantly more.

 In response to applicant's argument that Koji fails to disclose, teach, and/or suggest each and every limitation of the claims, Examiner disagrees.
 Koji discloses system supervisory control means for determining whether or not it is required to adjust electric energy used by users, and calculating the adjustment amount of the electric energy used if it is required to adjust electric energy used, and control means for controlling adjustment of the electric energy used by a plurality of users on the basis of the adjustment amount of the electric energy used thus calculated.
 The fact that the inventor has recognized another advantage which would flow naturally from following the suggestion of the prior art cannot be the basis for patentability when the differences would otherwise be obvious.
 See Ex parte Obiaya, 227 USPQ 58, 60 (Bd.
 Pat.
 App. & Inter.
 1985).